johnwesleyquintero/sellsmart/README.md

-# ASYND: Amazon Advertising Analytics Dashboard
+# SellSmart: Amazon Advertising Analytics Dashboard

 A streamlined dashboard for Amazon Sellers to analyze their advertising data using CSV files or Google Sheets as data sources.